Go behind the scenes of our Equinox trial for heat pump owners

 Electrifying heating will take a huge amount of carbon out of the atmosphere, and it’s exciting to see heat pumps overcoming challenges left right and centre: they’re getting cheaper to build, install, manufacture, and are easily capable of heating the home to the same temperatures as gas boilers.

 Still, all these heat pumps will need power, so Octopus’ Flex team are also working out how to address the resulting rise in electricity demand.
-With that in mind, we’ll need to unlock more flexibility on the grid, and via EQUINOX (the Equitable Novel Flexibility Exchange), Octopus’ flexperts will be rewarding customers for getting involved.
-They'll make sure the trial reaches a broad cross-section of energy users so we can better understand how flexibility benefits a wide range of homes.
-They’ll also be committed to ensuring vulnerable customers and those experiencing fuel poverty can benefit too.
+With that in mind, we’ll need to unlock more flexibility on the grid, and via EQUINOX (the Equitable Novel Flexibility Exchange), Octopus’ flexperts will be rewarding customers for getting.
+They're making sure the trial reaches a broad cross-section of energy users so we can better understand how flexibility benefits a wide range of homes.
+They're also committed to ensuring vulnerable customers and those experiencing fuel poverty can benefit too.

 So what do we mean by 'energy flexibility’?